Content

 Luckily, research suggests that side effects from PRP therapy are unlikely.
 But, as always, if you have worries about potential side effects from PRP treatment, it’s best to talk to your healthcare provider before the procedure.
 They can walk you through what to expect and outline the pros and cons of PRP.

-Minoxidil (the generic form of Rogaine®) stimulates hair growth by moving hair follicles into the anagen phase of the hair growth cycle.
+Minoxidil (Rogaine®).
+Available as minoxidil foam and minoxidil solution, this topical treatment stimulates hair growth by moving hair follicles into the anagen phase of the hair growth cycle.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!